Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Abstract

 \section{Abstract}

-This paper addresses the problem of the optimal $H_2$ controller design for compartmental systems.
-In other words, we aim to enhance system robustness while maintaining the law of mass conservation.
-We perform a novel problem transformation and establish that the original problem is equivalent to an new optimization problem with a closed polyhedron constraint.
+This paper focuses on the optimal $H_2$ controller design for compartmental systems, with the aim of enhancing system robustness while maintaining the law of mass conservation.
+Through a novel problem transformation, we establish that the original problem is equivalent to a new non-convex optimization problem with a closed polyhedron constraint.
 Existing works have developed various first-order methods to tackle inequality constraints.
-However, the performance of the first-order method is limited in terms of convergence speed and precision, restricting its potential in practical applications.
-Therefore, developing a novel algorithm with fast speed and high precision is critical.
-In this paper, we reformulate the problem using log-barrier functions and introduce two separate approaches to address the problem: the first-order interior point method (FIPM) and the second-order interior point method (SIPM).
-We show they converge to a stationary point of the new problem.
-In addition, we propose an initialization method to guarantee the interior property of initial values.
+However, they often lack convergence guarantees in non-convex scenarios, thereby reducing their reliability in practical applications.
+Consequently, there is a critical need to develop new and efficient algorithms with convergence guarantees.
+In this paper, we reformulate the problem using log-barrier functions and introduce two separate approaches with convergence guarantee to address the problem: first-order interior point method (FIPM) and second-order interior point method (SIPM).
+Additionally, we propose an initialization method to guarantee the interior property of initial values.
 Finally, we compare FIPM and SIPM through a room temperature control example and show their pros and cons.
+They are also compared to the existing alternating direction method of multipliers (ADMM) across different system scales.